Royal Greenwich Tracing Service

 You are being contacted because you have had a positive test for coronavirus.

-You will be asked a number of questions from the Royal Greenwich Tracing team to help us understand who and how best to reach those people who have been in close contact with you following your positive test.
+You will be asked a number of questions by the Royal Greenwich Tracing team to help us understand who and how best to reach those people who have been in close contact with you following your positive test.

 What is close contact?